AI-Hypercomputer/torchprime/docs/troubleshoot-distributed.md

 Error running command: Command '['sudo', 'docker', 'push', ...
 ```

-you may need to authenticate your gcloud as root.
+you may need to authenticate gcloud as root.

 ```sh
 sudo gcloud auth login